GLOSSARY

 Constant function market makers (CFMM) are a paradigm in the design of traditional asset/liquidity pool intermediated exchange trading protocols (ETP).
 A trading function and a set of rulesets determine how liquidity takers (LTs) and liquidity providers (LPs)

 interact and how markets are cleared.
-IQSM™ embedded ETP and UCIS service protocols render all traditional state-of-the-art exchange trading systems, and all distributed and decentralised swap-line, ETF, UCIS and CFMM - intermediation and collateral asset value risk processes flawed by design and uncompetitive.
+IQSM™ embedded ETP and UCIS service protocols render all traditional state-of-the-art exchange trading systems, and all distributed and decentralised swap-line, ETF, ETP, UCIS & CFMM systems, flawed by design.

 Continuum:

-An intelligent continuum is a math-proofed and regulated system of systems that keeps on changing and optimising steadily - over continuous fixed and certain, ongoing time cycles - on a whole of ecosystem basis.
-It is made up of common form factor parts that serve to autonomously - create and secure, a new math-proofed & regulated range of values in perpetuity, enabling the system to treat systemically fluid, properties and values - as point functions.
+An ecosystem continuum is - a math-proofed & regulated system of systems that keeps on changing and optimising steadily - over continuous fixed and certain, ongoing time cycles - on a whole of ecosystem basis.
+It is made up of common form factor parts that serve to autonomously - create and secure, a new math-proofed & regulated range of values in perpetuity, enabling the system to treat, systemically fluid properties and values - as point functions.

 Cryptocurrency: